Fairness Testing of Large Language Models in Role-Playing: Results

-For the Why questions, our labeling results align with the majority vote of the three judge LLMs in 83.9\% of question-response pairs.
+For validity evaluation, 94.6\% of the Yes/No questions have `No' as the unbiased answer, suggesting that approximately 9,833-10,931 questions in the full set possess valid oracles.
+Similarly, 94.4\% of the Choice questions align with the predefined unbiased option, representing an estimated 9,760-10,851 valid oracles across the dataset.
+These findings suggest that the test oracles of \ours for these question types are reliable.
+For the Why questions, our labeling results align with the majority vote of the three judge LLMs in 80.7\% of question-response pairs, which extrapolates to between 249,174 and 282,090 reliable judgments out of the 329,160 total pairs.
 This alignment, though lower than for Yes/No and Choice questions, may be due to the greater complexity inherent in Why questions and their responses.
 To demonstrate our oracle’s effectiveness, we compare it with a previous oracle designed for Why responses.
 As described in Section \ref{oraclegeneration}, previous work~\cite{biasaskerpaper} proposed a rule-based oracle that identifies biased responses to Why questions by detecting phrases including `because,' `due to,' and `the reason is.'
-When applied to our manually labeled Why question data, this rule-based method aligns with our labeling results in only 61.2\% of question-response pairs, 22.7\% lower than our approach.
-In terms of missed biased responses, our approach misses 6.8\% of biased responses, while the rule-based oracle misses 18.8\%, nearly three times as many as our method.
+When applied to our manually labeled Why question data, this rule-based method aligns with our labeling results in only 60.4\% of question-response pairs, 20.3\% lower than our approach.
+In terms of missed biased responses, our approach misses 2.6\% of biased responses, while the rule-based oracle misses 12.0\%, nearly three times as many as our method.
 This comparison highlights the strength of our test oracle generation in reliably identifying biases in responses to Why questions.

 \finding{Through rigorous manual analysis, we confirm the reliability of \ours' test oracles, validating the biases it exposes.
 Our results show that the oracle for Yes/No questions aligns with the manually constructed oracle in 94.6\% of cases, while the oracle for Choice questions achieves a 94.4\% alignment.
-Our oracle for Why questions misses 6.8\% of biased responses, while the existing oracle misses 18.8\%, nearly three times as many as our oracle.}
+Our oracle for Why questions misses 2.6\% of biased responses, while the existing oracle misses 12.0\%, nearly three times as many as our oracle.}